blakestone95/AshkeepersRestWebsite/Docs/Fido.md

     // The JSON body of the reply
     data: null,

-    // The error message if an error was thrown
+    // The thrown JavaScript error object if an error occurs
     error: null,

     // A function to dispatch a fetch request